lucthev/serialize-element/README.md

 var result = string + otherString
 ```

+### Serialize.fromText( text )

+Creates a serialization with the given text.
+The serialization will have no markups.

 ### Serialize.fromJSON( )

 If you have previously `JSON.stringify`’d a serialization, you can get convert it to a “live” instance of Serialize by using this method.